BiswarupMukherjee1/spacecraft-pose-failure-detection/README.md

 | 5 | Monte Carlo dropout, epistemic term | Epistemic uncertainty *falls* to 0.65× on the domains where error rises 15×; ROC area 0.251 and 0.256, below chance |
 | 6 | Inlier ratio inside an EKF | Identical confidence on frames whose attitude is wrong by 180°; filter NEES 8.9–9.2 against 3.0 expected |

-Two further results bear on deployment and architecture:
+Two further results focus on deployment and architecture:

 - **The ranking of backbones reverses across the domain gap.** ResNet-18 is more accurate on synthetic imagery (0.271 m against 0.366 m median translation error) and